Job opportunities and how to apply

 - There are no restrictions on the number of ISG student jobs you apply for, or how many previous employment opportunities you have completed with us.
 However, please bear in mind that we like to offer work experience to as wide a range of students as possible.

-- We also welcome applications from students and graduates for our general employment opportunities (e.g. roles which are not designated for student employment only).
-You can view these through the University's 'vacancy portal'.
+- We also welcome applications from students and graduates for our general employment opportunities.
+These are advertised on the University's jobs site.

 How many hours can I work?

-We offer employment opportunities which are in line with the University's policy on student working hours:
+We offer employment opportunities in line with the University's policy on student working hours: